 Consider investing in an automatic chicken coop door opener so your chickens go in and night and are protected.

-Additionally, consider installing a fence around the perimeter of the coop and burying it several inches underground to deter digging animals.
+Additionally, install a fence around the perimeter of the coop and bury it several inches deep to deter digging animals.

-Finally, keep an eye on your birds and be alert for signs of predation, such as feathers near the coop or unusual behavior from the birds.
+Finally, keep an eye on your birds and be alert for signs of predation, such as feathers near the coop or unusual behavior.

 So how long do these beloved birds typically live?
 Unfortunately, the answer is not as straight-forward as one might hope.